pacs2024/pacs2024.github.io/index.md

 graph homomorphisms,
-kernelization and sparsification, and structural restrictions, and an open problem session.
+kernelization and sparsification, and structural restrictions, as well as an open problem session.
 The workshop is co-located with [LiCS/ICALP/FSCD 2024](https://compose.ioc.ee/icalp2024/).

 ## Confirmed Invited Speakers